The Teach the Vote Interview:

 ATPE Members Serving on the Texas Teacher Standards and Evaluation Steering Committee

 Last year the Texas Education Agency (TEA) appointed a steering committee of educators to provide input on new teacher standards and a new evaluation system.
-This is the first of a three-part interview with some of the ATPE members serving on that committee.
+This is the second post in our three-part interview with some of the ATPE members serving on that committee.

 Carlos Diaz-Rivera Jr.